mjseok/OSS_team1/README.md

 Detailed information about Tic Tac Toe can be found through the 'Y' or 'y' key.
 In addition, the player's information of the game and the winner of the game can be saved as a text file, and the previous record can be checked through the leaderboard.

-Press '1' to start the game.
+Press '1' to start the game with friend.
+Press '2' to start the game with computer.
-Press '2' to print the LeaderBoard.
+Press '3' to print the LeaderBoard.
-Press '3' to exit the game.
+Press '4' to exit the game.

 There is also a computer-to-player matchup for single players.
 ```